 How to Replace a Doorknob and Deadlock

-Backset — the distance from the edge of the door to the centre of the bored hole — is the one measurement that catches out 90% of DIY doorknob and deadlock swaps in Aussie homes.
+Right, here’s the thing.
+Backset — the distance from the edge of the door to the centre of the bored hole — is the one measurement that catches 90% of DIY doorknob and deadlock swaps in Aussie homes.
 Australian doors are a mix of 60 mm and 70 mm backsets, sometimes within the same house.
-Older doors (pre-1980s) are usually 60 mm.
-Newer doors are mostly 70 mm.
+Older doors (pre-1980s) usually 60 mm.
+Newer doors mostly 70 mm.
 Some commercial-grade and security doors are 89 mm.
 Get it wrong and the lock either won’t fit or the bolt won’t engage the strike plate.
+The other gotcha — the insurance one — is AS 5039, the deadlock standard your home contents insurer expects on entry doors.
+A generic Bunnings deadlock may not be AS 5039 compliant, and if you get burgled and the assessor sees the lock, your claim can get reduced or denied.
+Here’s how I do a swap that ticks all the boxes.

 What you’ll need